stormearthandlava/stormearthandlava.github.io/guide/general/talents.md

                 <h4>{{site.data.talent.lmt}} (LMT)</h4>
                 <p markdown="1"> Offers some nice burst AOE on a moderate cooldown, especially when encounter timing allows you to get high-value casts on or near cooldown.</p>
                 <hr><br>
-                <p markdown="1">**Recommendation:** {{ site.data.talent.se }} is the default choice, this talent is extremely strong and versatile.
+                <p markdown="1">**Recommendation:** {{ site.data.talent.mote }} is now the default choice if you have {{ site.data.azerite.igneous_potential }} twice and use {{ site.data.talent.echo }}.
+Outside of that case {{ site.data.talent.se }} is the default choice, this talent is extremely strong and versatile.
 It offers the highest single-target throughput when used in combination with either {{ site.data.talent.pe }} or {{ site.data.talent.sop }} as well as extremely potent AoE burst damage especially when used in conjunction with {{ site.data.talent.pe }}.
 The other talents on this row are more situational; {{ site.data.talent.mote }} when used in combination with {{ site.data.talent.if }} offers a viable alternative to the {{ site.data.talent.se }} based talent combinations.
 This may be useful on raid bosses where there are frequent high priority targets swaps or for bosses where it may not be possible to consistently utilize {{ site.data.talent.se }} due to a large amount of movement being required. {{ site.data.talent.lmt }} is a multi-target talent that may occasionally pull ahead of {{ site.data.talent.se }}.
 It is generally strong when either the fight or instance timings are unfavorable for {{ site.data.talent.se }} but optimal for {{ site.data.talent.lmt }} and additionally {{ site.data.talent.lmt }} tends to pull ahead for 2/3 target sustained cleave.</p>
             </div>
         </div>
     </div>